Edmund-Kiama/React-Bot-Battlr/README.md

 2. `handleRecruit`: Adds a bot to the army after validating constraints.
 3. `handleReleaseRecruit`: Removes a bot from the army.
 4. `releaseFromDuty`: Permanently deletes a bot from the collection (both state and server).
-5. `goBack`: Closes the stats pop-up and resets the profile view.
-6. `showStat`: Displays the stats pop-up for a selected bot.

-**Render**
-Displays either the Stats Pop-up or the main interface, which includes:
-    - Your Bot Army
-    - Bot Collection

-### Component Hierarchy
+### Components Brief Description

 #### App

 - Manages the application's global state.
-- Renders the main UI components and handles conditional rendering.
+- Renders the main UI components and has its route children

 #### YourBotArmy